Anthony Rizzo Player Props: Yankees vs. Mariners

-The New York Yankees, including Anthony Rizzo (.310 on-base percentage in past 10 games, 66 points below season-long percentage), take on starter Bryce Miller and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+On Tuesday, Anthony Rizzo (.310 on-base percentage in past 10 games, 66 points below season-long percentage) and the New York Yankees face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 9:40 PM ET.

-In his last appearance, he went 1-for-3 with an RBI against the Padres.
+In his most recent appearance, he went 1-for-3 with an RBI against the Padres.

 Anthony Rizzo Game Info & Props vs. the Mariners